Skip to main content Skip to main navigation Skip to search

 Current locust situation

-This page summarises the known distribution of locusts during early spring 2025 and provides a brief outlook to Janurary 2026.
+This page summarises the known distribution of locusts during November 2025 and provides a brief outlook to February 2026.
 Regional information and forecasts are given in the latest Locust Bulletin.

-The overall outlook is for low-medium density populations across inland eastern Australia, with possible localised higher densities developing in inland Queensland and parts of NSW if sufficient rainfall is received.
+The overall outlook is for low-density populations across inland eastern Australia, with possible localised higher densities developing in inland Queensland and parts of NSW if sufficient rainfall is received.

 There is a low likelihood of widespread infestations developing in late spring and early summer.

-The overall population was at low-medium levels across inland eastern Australia with consistent medium-density adults detected in Central West of Queensland and adjacent districts.
+The overall population remained at low-medium levels across inland eastern Australia with consistent medium-density adults detected in Central Highlands, Central West of Queensland and adjacent regions.
 Low-density adults were occasionally identified in surveyed areas of NSW.
 No capture was recorded by any light traps in White Cliffs and Fowlers Gap of NSW, and Dulkaninna of South Australia.
-With the forecast of above average rainfall, some habitats should remain favourable for locust survival and breeding.
+With good November rainfall received by the Central Highlands and Darling Downs districts and adjacent regions, and the forecast of above average rainfall in parts of eastern Queensland, some habitats should remain favourable for locust survival and breeding.

-There is a low-moderate risk of a regional infestation in Central West Queensland.
-However, a widespread infestation is less likely to occur in late spring and early summer.
+There is a low-moderate risk of a regional infestation in Central Highlands, North West and Central West of Queensland.
+However, a widespread infestation is less likely to occur this summer.

-There is a moderate risk of a regional infestation developing in the Central Highlands and a low-moderate risk in the Central West and Darling Downs during late spring and early summer.
+There is a low-moderate risk of a regional infestation developing in the Central Highlands and a low risk in the Central West and Darling Downs this summer.

 General enquiries